vikingjunior12/OneNoteBackupExporter/README.md

 1. Start the application
 2. The app automatically detects OneNote Desktop and lists all notebooks
 3. Select notebooks (individually or all)
+4. Choose your preferred export format (OneNote Package, XPS, or PDF)
-4. Choose or customize the destination folder
+5. Choose or customize the destination folder
-5. Click "Export Selected" or "Export All"
+6. Click "Export Selected" or "Export All"
-6. The export folder opens automatically after successful export
+7. The export folder opens automatically after successful export

 ## Architecture